New research says go (over) easy on eggs

 The study was conducted in partnership with the China Medical University and Qatar University, and is the first one to look at egg consumption in a large sample of Chinese adults.
 It found that people who regularly consumed one or more eggs per day increased their risk of developing diabetes by 60 percent.

-According to Diabetes Australia, diabetes is the world’s fastest growing chronic condition, while the World Health Organisation states that 1.6 million deaths are directly attributed to diabetes each year.
-This study looked at China, where the prevalence of diabetes is now exceeding 11 percent – above that of the global average of 8.5 percent.
+According to Diabetes Australia, diabetes is the world’s fastest-growing chronic condition, while the World Health Organisation states that 1.6 million deaths are directly attributed to diabetes each year.
+This study looked at China, where the prevalence of diabetes is now exceeding 11 percent.
+This is above the global average of 8.5 percent.

 UniSA’s Dr Ming Li says the rise of diabetes is a growing concern, especially in China, where changes to the traditional Chinese diet are having an impact on health.

 “Diet is a known factor that contributes to the onset of type 2 diabetes, so understanding the dietary factors that might impact the growing prevalence is important,” she says.